 When those people would willingly follow you by your white hat (honest and legit) marketing tactics, they’re doing so because you’ve gained the first level of trust with them.
 So what’s the other variable?

 …time.
 That’s it.

 Remember, your audience is really just a group of human beings, and what you’re forming is a relationship with them.
 So the answer to how you form trust in your relationship with them is virtually the same as how you’d establish trust with any other person you may meet in real life.
 People tend to overcomplicate it.
-We did, when we first started.
-So, we know.
+I did, when I first started.
+So, I know.

 Why Don’t I See Big Time Writers Doing This?

 Well, often you actually do, but in different ways.
 The first example that comes to mind is Anne Rice; she’s sold millions of copies of her work all over the world.
 Her work has been turned into movies, and she’s got fans all over the globe, who always remember who she is and are looking forward to her next work.

 …she also just so happens to maintain a blog and a social media page on Facebook, whereupon she interacts directly with her audience daily, posting things that she writes, and things that she reads, music, asking intriguing questions, etc.